Learn About Medical Liens and What They Mean for Your Case

 Because a lien is the right of a creditor, like an insurance company, to receive money from someone’s property or assets to settle a debt, a subrogation lien or subrogation interest is simply the right of a third party to be reimbursed via a personal injury claim or mass tort settlement for medical expenses incurred by the client.

-In establishing and overseeing legal procedures, it is important to clarify the distinctions between subrogations and liens.
+In establishing and overseeing legal procedures, clarifying the distinctions between subrogations and liens is important.
 However, for the purposes of personal injury and mass tort cases, it is usually clearer and more efficient to use the term lien to refer to the full subrogation interest negotiation.

 Who can file a lien in a personal injury claim?

 Medical liens in personal injury and mass tort cases are filed by medical insurance companies and healthcare providers.
-They are most often brought by Medicare and Medicaid, although private insurance companies can also submit a claim.
+Medicare and Medicaid most often bring them, although private insurance companies can also submit a claim.
 Under federal and state regulations, liens filed by Medicare and Medicaid must be resolved first, followed by any liens from private insurance companies.

-Insurance companies are legally entitled to assert a lien on a settlement in order to make up for medical costs.
+Insurance companies are legally entitled to assert a lien on a settlement to compensate for medical costs.
 The exact stipulations of these liens will depend on the contract established by the private insurance company.

 Why does lien resolution take so long?